iree-org/iree/docs/website/docs/building-from-source/optional-features.md

 * A relatively recent Python3 installation (we aim to support [non-eol Python versions](https://endoflife.date/python)).
-* Installation of python dependencies as specified in [`bindings/python/build_requirements.txt`](https://github.com/google/iree/blob/main/bindings/python/build_requirements.txt).
+* Installation of Python dependencies as specified in [`bindings/python/build_requirements.txt`](https://github.com/google/iree/blob/main/bindings/python/build_requirements.txt).

-**CMake Variables:**
+**CMake variables:**

 * **`IREE_BUILD_PYTHON_BINDINGS`** : `BOOL`

-    Enables building of Python bindings under `bindings/python` in the repository.
+    Enables building of Python bindings under `bindings/python/`.
     Defaults to `OFF`.

 * **`Python3_EXECUTABLE`** : `PATH`

     Full path to the Python3 executable to build against.
+Note the mixed case of the option.

+    !!! warning
         If not specified, CMake will auto-detect this, which often yields incorrect results on systems with multiple Python versions.
 Explicitly setting this is recommended.
-    Note that mixed case of the option.

 ???+ Setup
-    We recommend using virtual environments to manage python packages, such as through `venv`, which may need to be installed via your system package manager ([about](https://docs.python.org/3/library/venv.html),
+    We recommend using virtual environments to manage Python packages, such as through `venv`, which may need to be installed via your system package manager ([about](https://docs.python.org/3/library/venv.html),
     [tutorial](https://docs.python.org/3/tutorial/venv.html)):